 First, let me back it up.
 Before moving to Chicago, I had the privilege of working for a startup called Beautycounter in Los Angeles.
 I’ve talked about this brand before in my skincare routine and again when I talked about why you need to be using face oil (both posts are not sponsored).
 What makes this brand special is that they are the only US brand to ban over 1,500 questionable or harmful chemicals from their products.
 Not only that, but they did it on their own accord.
 You can find a list of these chemicals here.
-But for quick reference, here’s a list of chemicals I commonly see when I’m browsing:
+But for quick reference, here’s a list of chemicals I commonly see when I’m browsing my beauty product ingredients:

 Parabens.
 Methyl-, ethyl-, etc. If the word ends in paraben, it’s a paraben.